Check out six of the key Tour of Flanders climbs on Strava - Cycling Weekly

 The Oude Kwaremont may be incredibly long, but thankfully it’s not hugely steep.
 When you’ve climbed it three times, though, you may be glad to see the back of it.

-Sitting at 2,500m long, it is the second and also the penultimate climb in the race, with riders also taking it in at the 54km to go mark for good measure.
+Sitting at 2,500m long, it is the second and also the penultimate climb in the race, with riders also taking it in at the 56km to go mark for good measure.

 >>> Tour of Flanders live TV guide